Wingo206/CS336/README.md

 ## Setup
 1. Clone repo to VS Code
-2. Use MySQL Workbench to execute included .sql script to setup database
+2. Use MySQL Workbench to execute the included **schema.sql** script to setup database 2a.
+If you already have a database named "cs336db":
+    2b. login to the MySQL Command Line Client and run `drop database cs336db;`
 3. Use Community Server Connecter under **SERVERS** to `Create New Server...`
 4. Select **Apache Tomcat 8.5.50**
 5. Right click the newly created server to `Add Deployment` of project root directory